What if you could trade stocks like Forex non-stop all night? Wouldn't that be awesome?

 3. Wider Spreads

-Since there is low liquidity in the after-hours market, the spreads on most of your stocks are going to be very wide with regard to the bid and ask.
-So make sure you understand where the stock is actually trading, because it can quickly rally away from you or fall away.
+Since there is low liquidity in the after-hours market, the spreads on most of your stocks are going to be very wide concerning the bid and ask.
+So make sure you understand where the stock trading because it can quickly rally away from you or fall away.

-As I mentioned in the previous three points, since there is low liquidity, a lot of institutional traders, and very wide spreads, you’re naturally going to have an extreme amount of volatility in after-hours markets.
+As I mentioned in the previous three points, since there is low liquidity, a lot of institutional traders and very wide spreads, you're naturally going to have an extreme amount of volatility in after-hours markets.
 Not to mention that you should always check for earnings announcements or company news in the after-hours market.
-This can absolutely drive stocks higher or lower instantly, after a company has announced something big.
+This can drive stocks higher or lower instantly after a company has announced something big.